 Outdoor crib on the market square of Turnhout (1989)

-This tradition of setting up nativity scenes of natural size in the province of Anvers dates back to 1957.
+The tradition of setting up nativity scenes in natural size in the province of Anvers dates back to 1957.
 Every year, the committee builds the crib on the Grand-Place of Brussels.

-The stable in Kempen is made up of materials recovered from old decaying farms (oak beams, bricks, tiles...) and the decor is complemented by numerous old accessories and agricultural tools.
+The stable in Kempen is made up of materials recovered from old ruined farms (oak beams, bricks, tiles...) and the decor is complemented by numerous old accessories and agricultural tools.